AdhiCr/LeetCode/readme.md

    * Practical Application II
      * Maximum XOR of Two Numbers in an Array
      * Word Search II
      * Word Squares - (Locked for premium users - not done)
+     * Palindrome Pairs

 Pending:-